h2oai/h2o-3/h2o-docs/src/product/welcome.rst

    -  Ubuntu 12.04
    -  RHEL/CentOS 6 or later

--  **Languages**: R, and Python are not required to use H2O unless you want to use H2O in those environments, but Java is always required (see `below <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html#java-requirements>`__).
+-  **Languages**: R and Python are not required to use H2O unless you want to use H2O in those environments, but Java is always required (see `below <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html#java-requirements>`__).

    -  R version 3 or later
    -  Python 3.6.x, 3.7.x, 3.8.x